ros2/ros2_documentation/source/How-To-Guides/Installing-on-Raspberry-Pi.rst

 Ubuntu for Raspberry Pi doesn't include the *backports* and *updates* software suites by default, which are required for the ROS 2 binary install to work.

-So, please make check and edit the */etc/apt/sources.list.d/ubuntu.sources* file on your Raspberry Pi before installing ROS 2.
+So, please check and edit the ``/etc/apt/sources.list.d/ubuntu.sources`` file on your Raspberry Pi before installing ROS 2.

 For example, the Ubuntu 24.04 "Noble Numbat" release should have an entry that looks like this: